mixpanel/docs/docs/Platform/Boards.md

 ![https://help.mixpanel.com/hc/article_attachments/4402033944212/Screen_Shot_2021-06-09_at_3.08.45_PM.png](https://help.mixpanel.com/hc/article_attachments/4402033944212/Screen_Shot_2021-06-09_at_3.08.45_PM.png)

-Use the copy button next to the public URL if you want require passcode.Use the Embed Link button to copy the public URL with the passcode embedded.
+Use the copy button next to the public URL if you want require passcode.
+Use the Embed Link button to copy the public URL with the passcode embedded.

 ![https://help.mixpanel.com/hc/article_attachments/4402034004500/Screen_Shot_2021-06-09_at_3.09.17_PM.png](https://help.mixpanel.com/hc/article_attachments/4402034004500/Screen_Shot_2021-06-09_at_3.09.17_PM.png)